Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

 As you can see, the 1-30 day campaigns and image ads are performing the best.
 The interesting thing is that both 1-30 and 31-60 have different offers, but none that are different in threat levels or channel temperatures.

-What I mean by this is that the lead magnets in these campaigns are very identical (both PDF guides), so we could potentially ask for a bigger conversion commitment in the 1-30 day campaigns since they have the highest performance so far.
+What I mean by this is that the lead magnets in these campaigns are very identical since they’re both PDF guides.
+We could ask for a bigger conversion commitment in the 1-30 day campaigns since they have the highest performance so far.